rsdoiel/rsdoiel.github.io/blog/2020/10/31/Filters.md

 [Page 41](https://archive.org/stream/softwaretoolsinp00kern?ref=ol#page/41/mode/1up)

 Our procedures map closely to the original Pascal with a few significant differences.
 As previously I've chosen a `REPEAT ...
-UNTIL` loop structure because we're always attempting to read at least once.
+UNTIL` loop structure because we are always attempting to read at least once.
 The `IF THEN ELSIF ELSE` logic is a little different.
 In the K & P version they combine retrieving a character and testing its value.
 This is a style common in languages like C. As previous mentioned I split the read of the character from the test.
 Aside from the choices imposed by the "In" module I also feel that retrieving the value, then testing is a simpler statement to read.
 There is little need to worry about a side effect when you separate the action from the test.
 It does change the structure of the inner and outer `IF` statements.